viktorchvatal/blue-pill-rust/README.md

 During 2020, another $5 alternative to the Blue Pill emerged - a Raspberry PI Pico board, carrying two computing cores and tons of RAM and 2MB of onboard Flash memory.
 My experiments with the RPi Pico are in the [rpi-pico-rust](https://github.com/viktorchvatal/rpi-pico-rust) repository.
+Rust software ecosystem for RPi Pico is quite young to date, with some features still unimplemented, but considering that RPi Pico has its best years ahead and that it features best value for money compared to other boards, as of 2022 it would be my preferred board to start ARM Rust development.

 ![stlink v2 photo](https://raw.githubusercontent.com/viktorchvatal/blue-pill-rust-assets/master/boards/rpi-pico-board-small.jpg)